 6.5 Battery Installations:

 All batteries shall be installed in compliance with all manufacturers' recommendations and shall be installed in a way that readily allows maintenance access.
-Any time a battery is installed inside a vehicle, the following shall apply:
+The manufacturer's installation instructions and battery recommendation take precedence over the guidelines.